Players: Other attributes

-Players that play for their mother club, such as your youth players, and have done so through their whole career always give a little bit extra on the pitch, as they hold a special place for the club in their hearts.
+Players that play for their mother club, such as your youth players, and have done so through their whole career always give a little bit extra on the field, as they hold a special place for the club in their hearts.

 Bonus: +0.5 skill level on all skills (stamina excluded).

 Players that have been playing for their mother club their whole career are indicated with a heart icon on their player page.
-Please note that any youth players sold and then re-bought will not get this bonus.
+Please note that any youth players you've sold and then re-bought will not get this bonus.